A BETHANY EDUCATION

 In 1957, the board of trustees approved the relocation of the Seminary to a site near Oak Brook, Illinois.
 In June 1963, the official name of the school was changed to Bethany Theological Seminary.
 The Seminary commenced its life on its new and third campus in the fall of that year.

 In 1992, the Bethany board approved the relocation of the Seminary to Richmond, Indiana, in association with the Earlham School of Religion (ESR) and in partnership with the congregations of the Church of the Brethren.
 That relocation was completed in time for the opening of school in the fall of 1994.
 In October 1993, Bethany began offering its first off-site courses hosted by the Susquehanna Valley Satellite (now Susquehanna Valley Ministry Center) located on the campus of Elizabethtown College in Pennsylvania.

 In 2003, Bethany began offering courses online.
 Bethany now has a robust offering of courses online and using synchronous video for real-time classroom discussion.
 The latter is made possible through two technology classrooms, constructed in 2014-2017.
-At the same time, out of a commitment to intercultural engagement, Bethany entered into a partnership with Ekklesiyar Yan’uwa a Nigeria (Church of the Brethren in Nigeria, EYN) to provide theological education for our sister denomination, including a technology center in Jos, Nigeria.
+Both rooms were updated and a third technology classroom was added in 2022.
+Beginning in 2016, out of a commitment to intercultural engagement, Bethany entered into a partnership with Ekklesiyar Yan’uwa a Nigeria (Church of the Brethren in Nigeria, EYN) to provide theological education for our sister denomination, including a technology center in Jos, Nigeria.

 Our history shows Bethany is nimble and adaptive to changing circumstances.
 This value continues today, as we strive to provide excellent theological education in diverse formats, settings, and attentive to the realities of our wider world and context.